 The property at 511 Queen Anne Avenue North, now housing SIFF Cinema Uptown, originally opened May 26, 1926 as a single-screen movie house known as Hamrick’s Uptown Theatre, developed by John Hamrick who originated several theatres in Seattle, Tacoma, and Portland.
 Architect Victor Voorhees designed the building, as well as the nearby MarQueen Apartments (originally the Seattle Engineering School).
 The theatre had 750 seats and a tiny Wurlitzer pipe organ.

-In 1947 and again in 1953, its owners hired architect B. Marcus Priteca to design updates to the building, including adding the current marquee.
+As Michael Herschensohn’s 2011 Queen Anne News article details, in 1947 and again in 1953, its owners hired architect B. Marcus Priteca to design updates to the building, including adding the current marquee.

 In 2011 Seattle International Film Festival / SIFF acquired the theatre and reopened it as an “art house cinema.”

 Many people enjoy visiting Dick’s Drive-In — right across the street — before or after their movie experience.

 Note: Over the course of its history, the building has used the titles ‘theatre’ and ‘theater’ interchangeably.

 *”SIFF to reopen Uptown as art-house theater,” by Moira McDonald, The Seattle Times 8/6/2011

 *”Historic Seattle Uptown Theater is back and better than ever” Businesswire 10/20/2011